 - Dinner: Dominos Delivery to Hotel

-Today was a travel day to Anaheim so we slept in took it slow getting out the door.
+Today was a travel day to Anaheim so we slept in and took our time getting out the door.
 We did want to head back to the Funko Hollywood store to try again at making our personalized Funko hoping for better luck.

 The store opened at 10:00am and we arrived at 9:45am to a line down the street.
 I thought there was a special event going on but this was pretty typical of a weekend morning.